Published: February 2020 | Report Code: 11992 | Available Format: PDF | Pages: 122

-The global urban air mobility (UAM) market, which is expected to be valued at $895.0 million in 2023, would grow to $6,889.4 million by 2030, at a CAGR of 33.9% during the forecast period (2023–2030).
-The major drivers for the industry are the increasing road traffic in major cities and surging number of product launches.
+The urban air mobility (UAM) market value will be $895.0 million in 2023, and it is predicted to reach $6,889.4 million by 2030.
+Furthermore, the market is predicted to progress at a CAGR of 33.9% between 2023 and 2030.
+The surging road traffic in major cities and increasing number of product launches will be the strongest market growth drivers.

 Since the urban air mobility market is a future opportunity, major companies hoping to make a fortune are entering into partnerships and joint ventures, to give them the maximum chance of success.